sbylmake/s3736964/README.md

-3. The user data within apps such as Google Maps, Calendar, Drive & Gmail (as long as the user provides permissions) can provide extra help to the user in completing their tasks - such as if a user inputs a task of ‘Start IT Assignment’, InGrain can use that data to create a new Google Doc labeled ‘IT Assignment’ for the user.
-Or if the user inputs the task of ‘Go to the gym’, InGrain can provide directions to the gym, offer workout plans, integrate with Spotify/Apple Music/Tidal playlists in order to find appropriate music & also take into consideration other exercise tasks the user has completed recently in order to give them relevant information on how many calories they should aim to burn.
+3. The user data within apps such as Google Maps, Calendar, Drive & Gmail (as long as the user provides permissions) can provide extra help to the user in completing their tasks - such as if a user inputs a task of ‘Start IT Assignment’, InGrain can use that information to create a new Google Doc labeled ‘IT Assignment’ for the user.
+   Or if the user inputs the task of ‘Go to the gym’, InGrain can provide directions to the gym, offer workout plans, integrate with Spotify/Apple Music/Tidal playlists in order to find appropriate music & also take into consideration other exercise tasks the user has completed (and logged into InGrain) recently in order to give them relevant information on how many calories they should aim to burn.

-5. Although not currently feasible, the endgame of InGrain would be an all-over integration with a desktop version, Google Home/Alexa, smartwatch - the internet of things.
+5. Although not currently feasible, the endgame of InGrain would be integration with a desktop version, Google Home/Alexa, smartwatch - the internet of things.
 Consumers will have their reluctance over a program having such a deep window into their lives, as InGrain could potentially learn more about the user than they know about themselves.
-This is a factor which could lead to highly impactful data breaches, yet InGrain’s testament and determination to making InGrain as beneficial as possible for users would ensure that the growing technolgicalification of personal lives retains integrity.
+   This is a factor which could be vulnerable to highly impactful data breaches, yet InGrain’s determination to making itself as beneficial as possible for users would ensure that the growing technolgicalification of personal lives retains integrity.
 ```

 ### Tools & technologies